vinlin24/status-logger/README.md

 ## What Next

 At the moment, this program is only concerned with saving history.
 In the future, maybe I'll want to parse/filter the CSV file for some other purpose.
 I might also make this program distributable as a learning exercise but also so others can take part in this silly habit.
 Also, the execution of this program relies entirely on the Windows Task Scheduler, so if my PC happens to be powered off at 11:55 PM or other conditions cause it to fail, then the history will miss a day.
 I might add more features or countermeasures to combat this.
+At the moment, I use some [options provided by the Task Schedule](#task-scheduler-setup) to reduce this risk.